 Here there are a few tips that will help you:

-- Check in with your beliefs and values.
+- Check-in with your beliefs and values.
 Are they in alignment with what you want to achieve?
-If you believed that speaking in an engaging and memorable way is deceiving or unauthentic, you might struggle transferring your Certainty to your audience.
+If you believe that speaking in an engaging and memorable way is deceiving or unauthentic, you might struggle to transfer your Certainty to your audience.

 - Share stories that add credibility to the point you are making.
-Theses stories can be about your life, a business or somebody else’s.
+These stories can be about your life, a business or somebody else’s.

-- Always Manage your State: I have a great friend, his name is Dave, who used to struggle many years ago when speaking in Public, he would forget what he was supposed to say and would get very anxious before presenting.
-One day, his Grandpa said to him, after your presentation I will take you to a lovely and quiet place for dinner, the one place where we used to go when you were a child, remember?
-Dave remembered and for a instant, all of his worries regarding the presentation disappeared.
-What are you playing in your head before your are about to start your presentation or pitch?
+- Always Manage your State: I have a great friend, his name is Dave, who used to struggle many years ago when speaking in public, he would forget what he was supposed to say and would get very anxious before presenting.
+One day, his Grandpa said to him, after your presentation, I will take you to a lovely and quiet place for dinner, the one place where we used to go when you were a child, remember?
+Dave remembered and for an instant, all of his worries regarding the presentation disappeared.
+What are you playing in your head before you are about to start your presentation or pitch?

-Interested in developing your public speaking skills further.
+Interested in developing your public speaking skills further?
 Get in touch to see how I can help.
 You can also join my Mindset, Communication and Public Speaking Membership Area for FREE and gain access to loads of resources here.